d4n3sh/thedaneshproject/content/posts/2008-08-26-negaraku-merdeka-web-buttons.md

 But anyway, if you are in the mood for some Merdeka web buttons then check out the Merdeka web buttons from Negaraku.They are 6 different color schemes for you to choose from and to add them simply paste the provided java scripts into you <body> section.

-I&#8217;m not quite in the mood but I&#8217;ll show my support regardless.
+I'm not quite in the mood but I'll show my support regardless.

 [Get them buttons][1].